EricMGS/ehr-migration-pipeline/README.md

 </pre>

 ### Creating Postgres tables
-The postgres server should have the following tables:
+The postgres server must have the following tables:
 - migration_orders
 - patients
 - schedules
 - records

 The migration_orders table will contain all migration orders while the patients, schedules and records tables will contain all the imported data.
-Patients, schedules and records tables could have any desired format, and this formats should be defined in the **definition models**
+Patients, schedules and records tables could have any desired format, and this formats must be defined in the **definition models**
-The table migration_orders should have the following data:
+The table migration_orders must have the following data:
 ```sql
 order_id integer primary key,
 order_date date,